vike256/BloonBot/README.md

 # BloonBot
 Original: https://github.com/RavingSmurfGB/Py_AutoBloons
 This is my version of the bot made by RavingSmurfGB.
 The original didn't seem to work so I made my own.
-A Python script that will loop Dark Castle on easy difficulty.
-Gives Monkey Money, Player XP & Insta-Monkeys.

 ## Contents
 * [How It Works](#How_It_Works)